robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Data always comes from External Interactors.

 ### Processes
-- Avoid direct dataflows between two separate processes.
+- Carefully think about direct dataflows between two separate processes on a single machine.
 Use intermediate data stores such as message queues or domain sockets.
 ---
 # DFD Construction
 ## Step 6